 The bill H. 3570 aims to amend various sections of the South Carolina Code of Laws related to the disclosure of economic interests for public officials, public members, and public employees.
-It redefines "public member" to include individuals appointed to noncompensated part-time positions on boards, commissions, or councils, while clarifying that such members do not lose their status by receiving reimbursements.
-The bill introduces new responsibilities for governmental entities regarding the filing of economic interest statements, including the requirement to notify the State Ethics Commission when individuals leave their positions or are appointed to roles that require such disclosures.
+It specifically redefines "public member" to include individuals appointed to noncompensated part-time positions on boards, commissions, or councils, while clarifying that such members do not lose their status by receiving reimbursements.
+The bill introduces new responsibilities for governmental entities regarding the filing of economic interest disclosures, including the requirement to notify the State Ethics Commission when individuals leave their positions or are appointed to roles that require such disclosures.

-Statutes affected: 12/12/2024: 8-13-100, 8-13-1100, 8-13-1110, 8-13-1170, 8-13-1356
+12/12/2024: 8-13-100, 8-13-1100, 8-13-1110, 8-13-1170, 8-13-1356

 02/05/2025: 8-13-100, 8-13-1100, 8-13-1110, 8-13-1170, 8-13-1356